neilenns/node-red-contrib-wled2/README.md

 | `preset`          | The preset to display.
 If specified all other properties are ignored.                                                                                                                                  | number   | `16`            |
 | `seg`             | The segment or array of segments to configure.
 See the [WLED JSON API documentation](https://github.com/Aircoookie/WLED/wiki/JSON-API#setting-new-values) for information on the supported properties. | object   |                 |
 | `state`           | The state to set the LEDs to.
 Supported values are `on`, `off`, and `toggle`.                                                                                                                          | string   | `toggle`        |

+Each of these properties, except for `seg`, has a matching `enableCamelCase` property.
+For example, `enableBrightness`, when set to `false`, would stop a node from sending whatever brightness value it has set.